-01New Chase Mobile App for Android
+Chase Mobile App Features

+Tap on the menu logo in the upper lefthand corner of the screen to open the navigation menu.
 The features in the navigation menu do the following tasks:

-- Deposit Checks: Snap a photo of a check and enter the amount to use Chase QuickDeposit to instantly deposit the check to your checking or savings account.
+- Deposit checks: Snap a photo of a check and enter the amount to use Chase QuickDeposit to instantly deposit the check to your checking or savings account.